-By registering for and/or attending ANCOR's 2021 Policy Summit, you assume all risks associated with, resulting from, or arising in connection with, attendance at and/or participation, in any capacity, in the Summit or any Summit-related activities, including, without limitation, all risks of theft, loss, harm, damage, illness or sickness (including those caused by known or unknown infectious or communicable disease such as COVID-19 or other illness or sickness caused by bacteria, fungi, microorganisms or viruses), or injury to the person (including death) or property damage, whether caused by negligence, intentional act, accident, act of God, or otherwise, and whether occurring before, during or after the Summit.
+By registering for and/or attending OPRA's 2021 Fall Conference you assume all risks associated with, resulting from, or arising in connection with, attendance at and/or participation, in any capacity, in the Conference or any Conference-related activities, including, without limitation, all risks of theft, loss, harm, damage, illness or sickness (including those caused by known or unknown infectious or communicable disease such as COVID-19 or other illness or sickness caused by bacteria, fungi, microorganisms or viruses), or injury to the person (including death) or property damage, whether caused by negligence, intentional act, accident, act of God, or otherwise, and whether occurring before, during or after the Conference.

-You further agree that neither ANCOR nor its agents, officers, directors, members, contractors or employees shall be liable for illness, sickness or injuries to the person (including death) or loss or damage to property resulting from, occurring at or arising out of the Summit or Summit-related activities, including but not limited to any education sessions presented in connection with the Summit, or for any indirect, incidental, consequential, special, punitive or exemplary damages.
+You further agree that neither OPRA nor its agents, officers, directors, members, contractors or employees shall be liable for illness, sickness or injuries to the person (including death) or loss or damage to property resulting from, occurring at or arising out of the Conference or Conference-related activities, including but not limited to any education sessions presented in connection with the Conference, or for any indirect, incidental, consequential, special, punitive or exemplary damages.
 You further release and discharge such persons and entities from, and covenant not to sue such persons and entities with respect to, any and all risks, injuries, losses, damages and liabilities described herein.

-You further agree that the maximum liability of ANCOR to you arising from your registration, participation, and attendance at the Summit shall be the return of your fees paid to ANCOR.
+You further agree that the maximum liability of OPRA to you arising from your registration, participation, and attendance at the Conference shall be the return of your fees paid to OPRA.

-Frequently Asked Questions

-How does the registration waiting list work?
-When the Summit reaches the maximum capacity, ANCOR will start a waiting list.
-To reserve a spot on the waiting list, the registration fee must be paid.
-Use the standard registration links to complete this transaction.
-If ANCOR is unable to clear a guest from the waiting list, the prepaid registration fees will be refunded in full.

-Where is the COVID-19 Acknowledgment Form?
-The confirmation email you receive upon completion of the online registration includes a link to the COVID-19 Acknowledgment Form.
-Each registrant must review, complete and electronically sign the COVID-19 Acknowledgment Form in order for their registration to be considered complete and for their participation in the Summit to be considered confirmed.

-I am in Washington, DC, to attend the Summit, but have or may have contracted COVID-19.
-What should I do?
-If you have tested positive for COVID-19, or suspect possible exposure to COVID-19, please do not attend the 2021 Policy Summit for the health and safety of all our participants (i.e., paid registrants, presenters/speakers, sponsors, ANCOR staff) and for the health and safety of event venue staff.
-You can request a substitution to transfer your Summit registration to a colleague or cancel your registration; see the "Register Now" tab of this webpage for more information about Registration Policies.

-If I cannot attend due to COVID-19, will you offer a recording of the Summit sessions?
-Unfortunately, no. There is no video or virtual participation option for Summit activities.

-Do you offer Continuing Education Units (CEUs)?
-ANCOR can provide a certificate of attendance.
-Please visit the Summit registration desk onsite for details regarding how to request a certificate.
+For questions related to these policies, please contact _____ at OPRA